malcolmhutchinson/archaeography/static/manuals/tech/site_record.md

 All site records have at least one update record; that being update zero; the copy of the ArchSite record.
-This may comprise several update events, descrete instances of when new matter has been introduced into the site file.
+This may comprise several update events; descrete instances of when new matter has been introduced into the site file.
 These instances are discernable from the files in the record, and can be modelled in the archaeography project.